NethServer/docs/administrator-manual/en/backup.rst

 - WebDAV (only when used as single backup)

-.. note:: The destination directory is based on the server host name: in case of FQDN change, the administrator should take care to copy/move the backup data from the old directory to the new one.
+.. note:: The destination directory is based on the server host name: in case of FQDN change, the administrator should take care of copying/moving the backup data from the old directory to the new one.